Using Sequential Statistical Tests for Efficient Hyperparameter Tuning: Machine Learning and Hyperparameter Tuning

-An additional complexity that often arises in determining an optimal model $\hat{f}^\star$ is that many learning methods have additional meta-parameters $\bm \lambda \in \Lambda$, so-called hyperparameters, in addition to the internally determined model parameters, which must be determined a priori and whose optimality is problem-specific.
-Thus, for a fixed $\hat{f}_{\bm \lambda}$ the original optimization problem is expanded by the outer optimization problem \citep[cf.][p.
-282]{bergstra}
+An additional challenge in machine learning is that many learning methods have additional hyperparameters $\bm \lambda \in \Lambda$ besides the internally determined model parameters, which must be specified a priori and whose optimality is problem-specific.
+Thus, for a fixed $\hat{f}_{\bm \lambda}$ the original optimization problem is expanded by an outer optimization problem, which as before can only be approximated by